Student Health and Well-Being

 Social Media Threats

 Howard County public schools take ALL threats seriously.
 All threats are promptly and thoroughly investigated by school administration and public safety officials.
 It is also our commitment that appropriate information is provided to our parents and students as promptly as possible.
-It is important for all of us to work together to not tolerate threats, and to dispel rumors that could disrupt school safety and operations.
+It is important for all of us to work together to not tolerate threats, and to dispel rumors that could disrupt school operations or safety.

 We remind parents, guardians, and caregivers of the importance of having their child discuss any unsettling social media situations with a trusted adult.
 In addition, we ask that they speak with their child about not adding credence to rumors.
 If they hear a rumor, they should discuss it with you, their school administrator, a trusted staff member, or the police.

-Please help us reinforce this message by discussing the following with your student:
+Parents/guardians can help reinforce this message by discussing the following with your child:

-• Rather than contributing to a rumor by spreading it, students should report concerns to an adult at home or in the school building, such as an administrator, counselor, or teacher.
-Issues may also be shared with an SRO, SA, or a trusted staff member.
+- Rather than contributing to a rumor by spreading it, students should report concerns to an adult at home or in the school building, such as an administrator, counselor, or teacher.
+Issues may also be shared with an SRO, Security Assistant, or a trusted staff member.

-• Social media posts and other methods of spreading rumors can be considered a “Disruption” under the HCPSS Code of Conduct and may be subject to school consequences and/or police charges.
+- Social media posts and other methods of spreading rumors can be considered a “disruption” under the HCPSS Student Code of Conduct and may be subject to school consequences and/or police charges.

-Under no circumstances will the HCPSS tolerate anyone creating a climate of fear and concern by threatening the well-being of our students, staff, and community, whether directly or through creating rumors about others.
+HCPSS will not tolerate anyone creating a climate of fear and concern by threatening the well-being of our students, staff, and community, whether directly or through creating rumors about others.
 We must continue to work together and do everything necessary to ensure that this safe environment continues to exist.

-We encourage all students and parents to review Grace’s Law 2.0, which increases penalties for cyber assaults on victims 18 years and younger.
+Students and parents/guardians are encouraged to review Grace’s Law 2.0, which increases penalties for Electronic Harassment and Bullying of victims 18-years and younger.
 The law carries a penalty of up to 10 years in prison and/or up to $10,000 in fines.

-Any questions can be directed to the Office of Safety and Security at 410‑313–6840; or visit www.safeschoolsmd.org, the Safe Schools Maryland Tip Line – a tool for proactively addressing harmful situations and helping students as needed.
+Any questions can be directed to the HCPSS Office of Safety and Security at 410‑313–6840.

 Emergency Contact Information